joehahn/cryptocoin-tensorflow-demo/README.md

-The trained LSTM model on the test dataset to predict ethereum's next-day fractional price change, for all dates after 2017-11-15; green shows the actual next-day price variation while the blue curve shows the predicted price change.
+The trained LSTM model on the test dataset to predict ethereum's next-day fractional price change, for all dates after 2017-11-15; green shows the actual next-day price variation while the blue curve shows the predicted price change:
 ![](figs/prediction.png)
-Although the model predictions are in the right neighborhood, those predictions do not recover ethereum's actual next-day price variation well enough to co
+Although the model predictions are in the right neighborhood, those predictions do not recover ethereum's actual next-day price variation well enough to warrant using this simple model to guide investment decisions.
+Also this model's predictions have MAE = 5%, which is considerably larger than that obtained on the training data, and this tells us that this LSTM model is suffering from some degree of overfitting.
+Additional detective work will be needed to fix that.

+Lastly, the red curve in the above plot shows predictions made by a simple linear regression (LR) trained on this dataset; that curve shows that the LR model is only somewhat useful across the first month of testing data, with the LR model then veering away from reality at later times.

 ![](figs/training.png)